 In raffle news we have two announcements.
 First, the drawing for the last raffle winners are: first winner, Christine Davenport, second winner, Barbara Musto and third winner, Mary Gerold.Second, we are having another raffle!
-The ever-popular prizes are the same as last time: first prize, 3 nights in Orlando, the second a $100.00 gift certificate for Bed, Bath and Beyond, and the third a $50.00 gas card.We have included a sheet of tickets, but you certainly may make more if you wish.
-It is extremely helpful to us if you cut the tickets yourself as it is very helpful to us.Please remember to write your name and contact information on each ticket.
+The ever-popular prizes are the same as last time: first prize, 3 nights in Orlando; second, a $100.00 gift certificate for Bed, Bath and Beyond; third, a $50.00 gas card.We have included a sheet of tickets, which you are welcome to duplicate if you wish more.If you can, please do cut the tickets yourself as it is very helpful to us.Please remember to write your name and contact information on each ticket.
 We ask a donation of $3 per ticket or $5 for two.
 The drawing will be held on Sunday, the 6th of August, the Feast of the Transfiguration of Our Lord.